Berikai/sgk-web-backend/README.md

 - You need to migrate entities.
 That's why open the terminal in ./SGK_Web_Backend/SGK_Web_Backend and type

       dotnet ef migrations add <migration commit message>

+- If you want to apply the migration to the database, type below code in terminal

+      dotnet ef database update

 - Project is ready, you can check program with postman.